 There a number of articles written both by the speaker and by others about the speaker that indicate that she is highly inflammatory, and could incite hatred on campus.
 This is in contravention of our external speaker policy:

 The President (or equivalent) of the group organising any event is responsible for the activities that take place within their events.
-All speakers will be made aware of their responsibility to abide by the law, the University and the Union's various
+All speakers will be made aware of their responsibility to abide by the law, the University and the Union's

-policies, including that they:
+various policies, including that they:

-must not incite hatred, violence or call for the breaking of the law are not permitted to encourage, glorify or promote any acts of terrorism including individuals, groups or organisations that support such acts must not spread hatred and intolerance in
+must not incite hatred, violence or call for the breaking of the law are not permitted to encourage, glorify or promote any acts of terrorism including individuals, groups or organisations that support such acts must not spread hatred and

-cause without express permission of the trustees.
+external organisation or cause without express permission of the trustees.

-In addition to this, there are concerns that if we place conditions on her attendance (such as making it a member only event and having security in attendance, asking for a transcript of what she intends to say, recording the speech) she will refuse to
+In addition to this, there are concerns that if we place conditions on her attendance (such as making it a member only event and having security in attendance, asking for a transcript of what she intends to say, recording the speech) she will

-abide by these terms as she did for Trinity College Dublin.
+refuse to abide by these terms as she did for Trinity College Dublin.

 The Atheist group is of course appealing their decision, however, it's important for me to comment briefly on the Student Union's position.
 I will be writing a more detailed letter to the university to formally complain about the Student Union